TCGLandDev/tcgdb/docs/adr/0006-publishable-api-ts-sdk.md

 Multiple apps (Admin, PWA, potential external apps) must consume a consistent, versioned, type‑safe client for our contract‑first API.
 We will generate per‑domain clients directly inside the SDK package under `packages/api-sdk/src/generated/<domain>`, avoiding duplication and manual sync steps.

 ## Decision
-Create a publishable, scoped SDK package `@tcglanddev/api-sdk` under `/packages/api-sdk` that composes the generated clients and exports a stable surface (types and services).
+Create a publishable, scoped SDK package `@zengateglobal/api-sdk` under `/packages/api-sdk` that composes the generated clients and exports a stable surface (types and services).
 Apps in the monorepo, and external apps, will depend on this package rather than importing from `generated/ts/*`.

 Key properties:
 - Source of truth: OpenAPI contracts in `/contracts/*` → codegen into `packages/api-sdk/src/generated/<domain>` (read‑only within SDK)
 - Packaging: ESM output with TypeScript types; uses Fetch client; ProblemDetails modeled per contract
-- Scope: `@tcglanddev` (see `.npmrc`); published to the private/company registry
+- Scope: `@zengateglobal` (see `.npmrc`); published to the private/company registry
 - Versioning: Semantic Versioning; breaking changes only with a major bump
 - Consumption: internal via `workspace:*`, external via registry